BestTimesToVisit.com Logo

 culture

-Respect the 'Pachamama' (Mother Earth) and the sacredness of the desert.
-Many sites, like the geysers or ancient petroglyphs, are considered sacred by indigenous communities.
-Avoid littering, stay on marked paths, and ask permission before taking photos of people.
-Learning a few basic Spanish phrases will also go a long way.
+Respect the local culture and environment.
+Many of the stunning landscapes are considered sacred by indigenous communities.
+Always ask permission before taking photos of people, and never litter – pack out everything you pack in.
+Learning a few basic Spanish phrases like 'gracias' and 'por favor' goes a long way.

 food